gruntwork-io/docs/docs/pipelines/tutorial/index.md

 export AWS_REGION=<your-desired-region>
 ```

-Authenticate with your AWS account and deploy the terraform code provided to create the three
+Authenticate with your AWS account and deploy the Terraform code provided to create the three
 ECR repositories.

-Initialize terraform to download required dependencies:
+Initialize Terraform to download required dependencies:
 ```shell
 terraform init
 ```